stanfordnlp/stanza/.github/pull_request_template.md

 We cannot accept pull requests against the `main` branch.
 See our [contributing guide](https://github.com/stanfordnlp/stanza/blob/main/CONTRIBUTING.md) for details.

+If your PR is LLM generated and you have not done the work of testing on new models or analyzing the design decisions behind the PR, you will be banned with no further warnings.

 ## Description
 A brief and concise description of what your pull request is trying to accomplish.